olehkres/personnel-cli/README.md

 # personnel-cli
 Personnel-cli is one of Personnel Manager interfaces.

-You may also need personnel-api if you want to run it locally.
+You may also need personnel-api if you want to run it locally or modify.

 # Usage
 Download the last release for your OS and start to fill up db.sqlite with your personnel staff list.